15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Mississippi

-Mississippi stands as the most economical option for seniors seeking affordable care, consistently ranking as the least expensive state for assisted living nationwide.
+Mississippi is the most affordable state for seniors, consistently the least expensive nationwide for assisted living.

 Mississippi assisted living cost

-The average monthly cost of assisted living in Mississippi is $3,800, making it substantially more affordable than the national median of $5,350.
-This affordability has earned Mississippi recognition as the cheapest state for assisted living nationwide.
-Prices vary considerably by location:
+Assisted living in Mississippi averages $3,800 monthly—substantially more affordable than the national median of $5,350.
+This makes Mississippi the cheapest state nationwide.
+Prices vary by location:

 - Jackson area: $5,384 per month